NonInertialObserver/puzzlegenerator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

 </div>
+## Notice
+Update will be on [JigsawGenProject](https://github.com/NonInertialObserver/jigsawgen).
+This repo will be public archived.
 ## Overview

 Puzzle Generator cuts an input image into a configurable grid of jigsaw-like pieces.
 Each piece is exported as an individual image with irregular tabs and blanks.
 The project includes: